centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/ADDON/QUERYDOMAINADDONLIST.md

 # QueryDomainAddonList

 ## DESCRIPTION
-This command returns a list of all domains that have a specific domain addon enabled.
+This command returns a list of all domains that are connected to a specific domain addon

 ## AVAILABILITY
 All users have access to this command.